kirilliliych/DemoInt/README.md

 ## Constructors and assignment operators
 Since there are copy and move constructors now there are four ways to use one of the whole bunch of their variations:
-1) `T(T &)` -- *non-const copy constructor*; it is slow (does copying contents from argument object to a new object) and even dangerous, as it is possible to corrupt the transmitted object because the reference to it is non-const.
+1) `T(T &)` -- *non-const copy constructor*; it is slow (does copying contents from argument object to a new object) and even dangerous, as it is possible to corrupt the transmitted object because the reference to it is non-const (the author of the readme file assumes it is common to __not__ to change the object being copied from).
 Not a good choice.
 2) `T(const T &)` -- *const copy constructor*; correct form of copy constructor.
 It is also slow as the previous variant (the reasons are the same), but at least cannot change the transmitted object (because the reference